What They Do

 Thirst Project is a nonprofit organization that works with the support of young people to END the global water crisis by building freshwater wells in developing communities that need safe, clean drinking water.
 Why Water?
 Health and Sanitation: Waterborne diseases kill more children every single year than AIDS, Malaria, and all world violence combined.
 Small children typically do not have strong enough immune systems to fight diseases like cholera, dysentery, or schistosomiasis.

 Together, this generation, everyone alive today WILL be the ones to end this.
-WE will be the ones to push the water crisis into the history books.
-We invite you to learn more here and join us.
+THEY will be the ones to push the water crisis into the history books.
+We invite you to learn more here and join them.

 What percent of the proceeds go to actually helping people get access to clean water?

 100% of all your money will go directly to the water projects.

 How many people does one well serve?

 Through the strategic placing of water projects, most wells can serve anywhere from 300-500 people.